SyrmGIT/SyrmGIT/README.md

-# 👋 Hello there, I'm Syrm.
+# Hello there, I'm Syrm 👋.

 ### ❔ Who am I?
 I'm Syrm.
 A project manager, social media manager, and a software engineer from the United Kingdom.
 I work in many different projects including my main project being Tweak Central.
 I aspire to make myself a better person each day by setting goals for me to achieve.